c3se/alvis-intro/tutorial/1_getting_started/README.md

 environment for any HPC system that supports it.
 For more details about using containers see the
 [C3SE documentation](https://www.c3se.chalmers.se/documentation/applications/containers/).
-It might be worth noting that containers self contained and are not influenced by what operating system you have outside the container.
-As such containers that work on phase 1 should work just as well on the phase 2 nodes, as long as the software work with the hardware that is.
+It might be worth noting that containers are self contained and are not influenced by what operating system you have outside the container.
+As such containers that work on phase 1 should work just as well on the phase 2 nodes.
+That is, as long as the software work with the hardware.
 For example, old versions of PyTorch does not recognize the A40 GPUs.

 In `/apps/containers/` we provide containers for your use, but if you want to build your own see the